ndemou/emar/README.md

 emar, Easy MAnagment of Remote tasks
 ------------------------------------

-emar helps you run a powershell function on many client-PCs and get back results (if any).
+emar helps you to run powershell function(s) on many windows PCs/Servers in parallel and get back the results.
+It relies on PowerShell remoting to run the functions.
-Your function may do anything powershell can do except return back huge amounts of data.
-All in all emar is a glorified wrapper around Invoke-Command with extra logic to:
+You can think of emar as a glorified wrapper around Invoke-Command that provides these extra features:

  - Detect online clients (responding to ping) and only attempt tasks on them